Mapita/Canary/docs/api-running-tests.md

 **Returns:** An object with **passed**, **failed**, **skipped**, and **errors** attributes.

 Note that the returned object is exactly the same as if [**getReport**](api-running-tests.md#getreport) was called after running tests.
 This is only meaningful, however, if the **keepAlive** flag was given in the options object.
-(Otherwise, the function will terminate the program.)
+(Otherwise, the function will terminate the program and it won't matter what it returns.)

 **Examples:**